Player

 Delorme was drafted by the Kansas City Scouts in the fifth-round, 56th overall, in the 1975 NHL Entry Draft.
 He split the next season playing with his Junior club in Lethbridge, the WHA in Denver and the CHL in Tucson.
 The following season, he made his NHL debut in 1976 with the relocated Scouts, which became known as the Colorado Rockies.
 Delorme would play four full seasons with the Rockies, becoming one of Don Cherry's favourite players.
 The six-foot-two 185lb right winger scored a career-high 20 goals in 1978-79 and a career-high 43 points the year later.

-Delorme was left exposed in the pre-season waiver draft in 1981 and the Canucks quickly picked up the big winger.
-His best statistical season was his first on the West Coast as he scored 17 points and accumulated a career-high 177 penalty minutes.
+Delorme was left exposed in the pre-season waiver draft in 1981 and the Vancouver Canucks quickly picked up the big winger.
+His best statistical season was his first on the west coast as he scored 17 points and accumulated a career-high 177 penalty minutes.
 He also was a regular player in the Canucks' Cinderella Stanley Cup playoff run of 1982.

 Delorme's career came to an end 31 games into the 1984-85 season when he sustained extensive damage to his left knee following a collision.
 He missed the rest of the season and when he still wasn't fully recovered by the time the 1985-86 season started, Delorme decided he couldn't play anymore.

-In 1986, Delorme became an Amateur Scout with the Vancouver Canucks and is now the Chief Amateur Scout, a position he gained in 2000 with the Canucks.
+In 1986, Delorme became an amateur scout with the Canucks and is now the chief amateur scout, a position he gained in 2000.